DoDCIO/json-ism/README.md

 ## Distribution Notice

 All data contained within this repo (including this file) is `UNCLASSIFIED`.

-Classification markings are for illustration purposes only.
+> :warning: Classification markings are for illustration purposes only.

 ## ISM Object